Deadly pedestrian accident on Parker and Vincent Streets in Springfield

 Springfield police spokesman Ryan Walsh told 22News the driver involved in the accident is cooperating with police.
 It is currently unknown if the driver is facing any charges.

 The accident occurred at the intersection of Parker and Vincent Streets a little after 8 p.m.
+Friday night.
 The unidentified pedestrian was taken to Baystate Medical Center, where they later died.

 Walsh added that “the pedestrian crossed the street, not in a crosswalk.”